Trump’s Strategy for Avoiding a Shutdown: Head to Mar-a-Lago

 Even if no deal is reached in the coming days, D.C. might experience some problems that could benefit from close presidential oversight, like about 800,000 federal workers being furloughed and most government agencies reduced to essential operations only.

 Some of these issues would be unique to the Trump administration.
 The president’s picks for the top two positions at the Office of Personnel Management, which oversees those federal workers, haven’t been confirmed.
-And the Daily Beast reports that while Obama administration officials spent weeks planning for a potential shutdown, today many agencies don’t have plans that lay out which staffers are non-essential and how reserve funds would be allocated.
+And the Daily Beast reports that while Obama administration officials spent weeks planning for a potential shutdown, today many agencies don’t have plans that lay out which staffers are nonessential and how reserve funds would be allocated.
 Of the 130 agencies that submit contingency plans to OMB, 66 haven’t been updated since 2015.

-“I just cannot imagine working at an agency without an updated contingency plan, without the days and weeks we spent working through the worst case scenarios of funding and staffing,” said Melanie Newman, who worked at the Department of Housing and Urban Development and OMB under Obama.
+“I just cannot imagine working at an agency without an updated contingency plan, without the days and weeks we spent working through the worst-case scenarios of funding and staffing,” said Melanie Newman, who worked at the Department of Housing and Urban Development and OMB under Obama.
 “It can only result in chaos.”

 One might argue that if President Trump didn’t do much to help Congress or address these management issues during his entire first year in office, there’s no need to have him around during a shutdown.
 But as a wise man once told Fox & Friends:

 Problems start from the top and they have to get solved from the top.
 And the president’s the leader and he’s got to get everybody in a room and he’s got to lead.
 And he doesn’t do that.
 He doesn’t like doing that.
 That’s not his strength.
-And that’ why you have this horrible situation going on in Washington.
+And that’s why you have this horrible situation going on in Washington.
 It’s a very, very bad thing, and it’s very embarrassing worldwide.